khulnasoft-lab/design.khulnasoft.com/README.md

 1. Run `yarn start` to start build & watch changes
 1. Open http://localhost:2018

+## Linting

+We control this repositories code quality with automatic linting tools like `eslint` and `prettier`.

+If you change something in the code, you can run `yarn test` to see if your changes are up to code.

+A lot of failures are auto-fixable, so simply run `yarn run lint:fix` to fix errors automatically.

 ## Writing component documentation

 When starting from scratch: